Camping Trip: Bandera Weekend Campout (FEB)

-Please feel free to join one of our club meetings.
+Please note that everyone is welcome to attend our club meetings.
 Anyone interested in joining us for a Day Hike before should sign up at a meeting or contact us at email@example.com, and check out our newsletter by clicking on the NEWSLETTERS link in the left menu.
 If you would like to join us for a Day Hike before you can come to one of our meetings, also send an email that you are interested.

 WHERE do our members live?
 Check out this map to see.
 Our members come from a wide range of communities in the Greater Houston area.
 The 4 most represented communities are The Woodlands, Conroe, Spring, and Houston.
 We also have members from Montgomery, Cypress, Willis, and Kingwood.